EndPointCorp/end-point-blog/2020/12/10/drive-destruction.html.md

 Nowadays, most servers have switched away from storing data on rotating metal or glass platters.
 Solid state drives, or SSDs, are faster, less prone to errors from physical impact, and generally more sought after.

-SSDs have issues with speed if the drives are too full, and have a limited lifespan—​only a certain number of read/​write operations can be achieved.
+SSDs have issues with speed if the drives are too full, and have a limited lifespan—​only a certain number of write operations can be achieved.
 This is less of an issue with modern drives thanks to wear leveling built into the firmware of the drives.
 However, this leads to some issues as well.

 ### Complicated systems introduce issues

 Because SSDs manage which blocks of storage they write to, a simple shred won’t do.
 There could be hundreds of bytes, or even kilobytes or megabytes, of data that the shred doesn’t reach.

-Even some “traditional” storage can run in to issues these days.
-Hybrid drives offer some speed advantages, by leveraging a small amount of SSD storage, these drives save data to SSD first, then write it at slower speeds to the actual magnetic platters.
+Even some “traditional” storage can run into such issues these days.
+Hybrid drives offer some speed advantages: By leveraging a small amount of SSD storage, these drives save data to SSD first, then write it at slower speeds to the actual magnetic platters.
 The same issues with SSD storage can affect this cache of data.

 So how to be sure?

-Ideally, I would recommend using a combination of these methods for security, but here are the main methods that are used at present.
+Ideally, I would recommend using a combination of methods for security.
+Here are the main methods that are used at present:

 ### Run shred and hope for the best